alexrosenkranz/vue-lp/README.md

 - Explain the idea of a developer being able to tightly package up related data needed for specific HTML tags but keeping all of that data in the JavaScript code itself rather than making the DOM hold onto it.
 - Just like jQuery is a library built to help support the developer with day-to-day DOM manipulation, other JavaScript packages have been released over the past few years to support developers in a tighter way.
 These are called **frameworks.**
-  - Briefly explain that frameworks differentiate from libraries in that a library is more of a tool that can be employed wherever and how it's used is totally up to the developer, whereas frameworks may offer similar sets of tools but how they are used are dictated by the framework's rules and not the developers.
+  - Briefly explain that frameworks differentiate from libraries in that a library is more of a tool that can be employed wherever and how it is used is totally up to the developer, whereas frameworks may offer similar sets of tools but how they are used are dictated by the framework's rules and not the developers.
-  - This means some "control" is taken away from the developer, but it's actually a good thing in most cases because it lets us focus on what we want to build and not worry about as many of the `what-if's` that often occur as the framework has already thought about it for us.
+  - This means some "control" is taken away from the developer, but it is actually a good thing in most cases because it lets us focus on what we want to build and not worry about as many of the `what-if's` that often occur as the framework has already thought about it for us.
 - Explain how we're currently riding out the second major wave of frontend frameworks:
   - 1st wave: Ember, AngularJS (not the Angular that we know today), KnockoutJS
   - 2nd wave: Angular, React, Vue